 Is low in saturated fats, trans fats, cholesterol, salt (sodium), and added sugars

-The recommendations in the Dietary Guidelines for Americans and in MyPlate are for the general public over aged two.
+The recommendations in the Dietary Guidelines for Americans and in MyPlate are for the general public aged two years old or older.
 Please note that MyPlate is not a therapeutic diet for any specific health condition.
 Individuals with a chronic health condition should consult with a health care provider to determine what dietary pattern is appropriate for them.
 “The Dietary Guidelines in MyPlate” help individuals to:

 Make smart choices from every food group

 Find balance between food and physical activity

 Get the most nutrition out of calories